TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-deploycosmosarm.md

 />
 # Deploy Azure Cosmos DB using Azure Resource Manager template

 You can create and manage Azure Cosmos DB accounts from ARM template.
-But the ARM template does not support creating database and collection.
-However, you can use any of the approaches given below to create database and collection.

 Please use the following sample template for creating Cosmos DB account.

 [Create an Azure Cosmos DB API account](https://azure.microsoft.com/resources/templates/101-cosmosdb-create-arm-template/)

 [Create a multi-region Azure Cosmos DB database account](https://azure.microsoft.com/resources/templates/101-cosmosdb-create-multi-region-account/)

-You can use any of one of the following approaches to create a database or collection.
+But the ARM template does not support creating database and collection.
+However, you can use any of the approaches given below to create database and collection.

 ### Using the C# console application